-It is important to have well documented procedures for the collection of geocodes to ensure that they are obtained in a standardized manner.
-In addition, the process for physical data collection and recording requires training materials to provide the data collectors with clear instructions on how to collect geocodes.
+It is important to have well documented procedures for the collection of geographic coordinates to ensure they are obtained in a standardized manner.
+In addition, the process for physical data collection and recording requires training materials to provide the data collectors with clear instructions on how to collect geographic coordinates.
 The storage of data and the process of transferring the data collected will also need to be agreed upon and documented.